Developer1510/Developer1510.github.io/README.md

 ### 1.3 Images

+**Pin images**

 - Paste all your pin images corresponding to the same theme, into your newly created `fig` folder.
 - Next, replace the name of each image with the unique ID from the JSON file for the corresponding pin, like in the image below.
 From each pin, grab the value of the `_id` parameter.
-Foe example: from the line `"_id": "119aea85-e6a8-4a75-a3f6-9bfab4519ea2-pin"`, grab only the value - in this case `119aea85-e6a8-4a75-a3f6-9bfab4519ea2-pin` and paste it into the image name like so: `119aea85-e6a8-4a75-a3f6-9bfab4519ea2-pin.png`.
+For example, from the line `"_id": "119aea85-e6a8-4a75-a3f6-9bfab4519ea2-pin"`, grab only the value, which in this case equals to `119aea85-e6a8-4a75-a3f6-9bfab4519ea2-pin` and paste it into the image name like so: `119aea85-e6a8-4a75-a3f6-9bfab4519ea2-pin.png`.

 ![arrow](/_imgs/Readme/image_rename.png)

+**Theme thumbnail image**

 - Next, you will need to add an image to represent your theme.
 As you can see on the image below, each theme has its own thumbnail, which is usually one of the pins, that best represents it.